Tip #658: Four Roles Necessary for Productive Communication

 • Habitual behavioral patterns persist.*

-We may each have a preferred role, but if we are aware of the dynamics of a conversation, we can move into any of the roles to keep the interaction balanced and constructive.
+We may each have a preferred role.
+But if we are aware of the dynamics of a conversation, we can move into any of the roles.
+This will keep the interaction balanced and constructive.

 Amanda Ridings suggests that we can be more aware of the dynamics in conversations in three arenas if we pay attention to: